The country Gambia

 Piece of history

-Our watchman (guard our compound) for example, says: "I want a bank account.
-If I have are money in the bank and my brother comes asking for money, say I do not have it.
-If I have money in my pocket, I can not say.
-"He has our compound owners (Dutch) regulated that they save half of his salary for him.
-He himself can not.
-This will not apply to all Gambians and I know not whether something similar happened to money that was meant for the clinic, but it is something that is common here.
+Our watchman (guardian of our compound) for example, says: "I want a bank account.
+If I keep money in the bank and my brother is asking for money, I can say that I have not.
+If I have the money in my pocket, I can not say that.
+"He's now with our compound owners (Dutch) arranged so that they half his salary to save for him.
+Himself he can not.
+This will not apply to all Gambians and I do not know if something similar happened with money that was meant for the clinic, but it is something that is common here.